Terry Gabreski: Education and personal life

-Gabreski was born Terry Lee Walter in 1952, the daughter of United States Air Force (USAF) Brigadier General Alonzo J. Walter, Jr. (born 1928), then a test pilot, and Doris Walter, who had also been a commissioned officer.
+Gabreski was born Terry Lee Walter in 1952, the daughter of United States Air Force (USAF) Brigadier General Alonzo J. Walter, Jr. (1928–2022), then a test pilot, and Doris Walter, who had also been a commissioned officer.
 After completing her Bachelor of Arts degree in history at Louisiana State University, where she was a member of Delta Delta Delta, Gabreski joined the USAF, attended Air Force Officer Training School, and was commissioned a second lieutenant on 10 September 1974.
 She later received a Master of Public Administration degree from Golden Gate University in 1978.
 Gabreski also attended the Executive Program for Senior Officials in National Security which was conducted in 1994 by the John F. Kennedy School of Government, Harvard University, Cambridge, Massachusetts and the General Manager Program, Harvard Business School, Cambridge, Massachusetts in 2002.

 In 1983 she was selected as the USAF Aircraft Maintenance Company Grade Officer of the Year and was awarded the Eugene M. Zuckert Management Award in 1999 as recognition for her top-level Air Force management skills.

 In 1989 she married Colonel Donald Francis Gabreski (born 1949), a retired USAF pilot, eldest son of World War II and Korean War ace, Colonel Francis S. "Gabby" Gabreski, and they had two sons, born in 1992 and 1995.
 On her retirement Gabreski noted that she applied three times for pilot training but had been turned down each time because, being only five feet tall, she could not meet minimum height requirements for the T-38 Talon trainer.